Fears of global shockwaves from Chinese builder's debts ease

 BEIJING (AP) — Fears that a Chinese real estate developer’s possible default on multibillion-dollar debts might send shockwaves through global financial markets appeared to ease Thursday as creditors waited to see how much they might recover.

-The company gave no sign whether it would make a payment due Thursday on a separate bond abroad.

 Evergrande’s struggle has raised fears it might destabilize China’s financial system and set off a global chain reaction.
-But economists said while Chinese banks and other creditors are likely to suffer losses, there appeared to be little way a default on its 2 trillion yuan ($310 billion) in debt would hurt the Chinese system or feed through to financial markets abroad.
+But economists said while banks and other creditors would lose money, there appeared to be little way a default on its 2 trillion yuan ($310 billion) in debt would hurt the Chinese system or feed through to markets abroad.

 “It’s definitely a local problem in China,” said Robert Carnell, head of Asian research for ING.